Ensom Majestaet

 Ensom Majestaet (meaning "Solitary Majesty" in Danish) is the highest mountain in Odinland, SE Greenland.
+It is located in the municipality of Sermersooq, 500 km east of the capital, Nuuk.

 Geography

 This mountain is a nunatak that rises roughly in the middle of the peninsula, east of the westward-flowing Sleipner Glacier and a little west of the Gungnir Ice Cap.